 Bill has worked extensively as a general consultant, providing critical counsel to Supreme Court Justices, members of Congress, governors, state legislators, and political organizations from across the country.
-He has also worked for Karl Rove + Company and Wilson Grand Communications.

 In addition to his work with elected officials, Bill has worked with Fortune 500 companies, financial institutions, life insurance companies, and property and casualty insurance companies.
 He has led teams of the nation’s premier pollsters, media consultants, and campaign operatives on both sides of the aisle.
 He currently advises philanthropists, foundations, and donor collaboratives on a wide range of policy objectives, as well as national nonprofit organizations seeking to advance progressive policies at the